vibe-d/webchat-tutorial/tutorial/tutorial.md

 This now gets integrated into `room.dt` by appending some script tags to the end of the `<body>` element:

 	- import vibe.data.json;
-	script(src="#{req.rootDir}scripts/chat.js")
+	script(src="scripts/chat.js")
 	script connect(!{Json(id)}, !{Json(name)})

 Finally, the form needs have its `onsubmit` attribute set, so that the WebSocket code is used instead of actually submitting the form:

 	form(action="room", method="POST", onsubmit="return sendMessage()")

-And that's it, we now have a fast and efficient multi-user chat.
+And that's it, we now have a fast and efficient single-node multi-user chat.
 The only thing missing now is to add some persistence using an underlying database.

 ![Messages from multiple users](5-multi-user.png)